joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 * `https://swapi.dev/api`
 * `https://icanhazdadjoke.com`

-Explore the PokeAPI documentation and you can see what kinds of requests you can make.
+Explore the PokeAPI and SWapi documentation and you can see what kinds of requests you can make.
 Every request should be a GET, you'll just change the URL that you make the request to.

-## Summary

-Do a quick review at the end of the lesson to talk about what you covered.

 ### Resources